OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/csharp/Readme.md

 - Add the app to team/groupChat scope (Supported scopes).

+**Note:**
+-   If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/7336b195da6ea77299d220612817943551065adb/samples/app-anonymous-users/csharp/AdapterWithErrorHandler.cs#L27) and put your debugger for local debug.

 ## Running the sample

 You can interact with Teams Tab meeting sidepanel.